Accusoft/PrizmDocServerSdkDotNet/docfx_project/how-to/convert-to-tiff.md

 }
 ```

-There are additional overloads of [ConvertToTiffAsync] which provide more
+There are additional overloads of [ConvertAsync] which provide more
 flexibility.
-See the [ProcessingContext] API reference for more information.
+See the [PrizmDocServerClient] API reference for more information.

-[ProcessingContext]: xref:Accusoft.PrizmDocServer.ProcessingContext
+[PrizmDocServerClient]: xref:Accusoft.PrizmDocServer.PrizmDocServerClient
-[ConvertAsync]: xref:Accusoft.PrizmDocServer.ProcessingContext.ConvertAsync(System.String,Accusoft.PrizmDocServer.Conversion.DestinationFileFormat)
+[ConvertAsync]: xref:Accusoft.PrizmDocServer.PrizmDocServerClient.ConvertAsync(System.String,Accusoft.PrizmDocServer.Conversion.DestinationFileFormat)